 I’m a licensed physician in the state of New York, passed my boards in Internal Medicine, and I have an MBA from Wharton (where I was co-organizer of the 7th Annual New Ventures In Health Care Conference).
 Finally, I’m an angel investor in a number of web-based ventures and I’ve consulted for the New York Academy of Sciences.

 I’ve heard a lot of people say that there has never been a better time to be an innovator in the health space and I couldn’t agree more with that thought.
 I think we are on the verge of a period of radical change in the health industry that will result in a fundamental shift in the way we think about and experience health care.

 If you’re working at a company that’s trying to improve the health system or if you’re founding your own company to change the health industry I want to talk to you.
 Please feel free to contact me at jneptune[at]blueprinthealth[dot]org – I promise I’ll write you back.

 Did You Know?

-- That while a student at Wharton I worked on a year-long consulting project for a little company out of Boston called AthenaHealth and got to know co-founder and health innovation rock star Todd Park before he was famous?
+- That while a student at Wharton I worked on a year-long consulting project for a little company out of Boston called AthenaHealth and got to know co-founders Todd Park and Jonathan Bush before they were famous?